Don Lively's

 1. Although creators

-of the CSO believe it will become a “world class scientific organization”, it’s
+of the CSO believe it will become a world class scientific organization, its

 doubtful that a competing clients-supported pure research and standards